 This guide is for basic changing of mount points.
 It will help you edit you file systems table configuration file, /etc/fstab, to achieve this.
 Please refer to this link about fstab; we will not be covering details from that page here, so it is recommended reading to accompany this guide.

-If you are using external disks, you do not usually want to create mount points in fstab, but rather let the hal daemon automount them for you.
-In this case you can label the partitions instead - see RenameUSBDrive.
+If you are using external disks, you do not usually want to create mount points in fstab, but rather let them mount automatically based on their partition label.
+In this case you can relabel the partitions instead - see RenameUSBDrive.

 To change mount points, we must edit the fstab file (see link above), so let's open it and have it fork to the background with the & symbol.
 For Ubuntu, open a terminal and run: